What Are Pocket Nappies & How Do They Work?

 LITTLELAMB ONE-SIZE POCKET NAPPIES

-With a one-size pocket nappy, you get one nappy but multiple sizes.
+With a pocket nappy, you get one nappy but multiple sizes.
 The sizing is changed by popping together the poppers meaning this nappy can take your baby from birth to potty.

 1) Use the poppers below the ones for the waist fastening (2 rows of 3 poppers) to adjust the height of the nappy to suit babies size.